-In this section, we present our prototype realizing slice deployment in consistency to the NECOS approach.
-In comparison to the NECOS architecture, we focus on a multi-PoP rather than on a multi-provider environment.
-As we show in Fig. 2, our implementation supports a simplistic Marketplace operation: the Slice Broker acts as a Broker Agent as well, being responsible to report on the resource availability in the different PoPs.
+This section presents our prototype implementation for realising deployment of slices according to the NECOS approach.
+Compared to the NECOS architecture, we focus on a multi-PoP rather than on a multi-provider environment.
+This means that our implementation supports a simplified Marketplace operation (Fig. 2): the Slice Broker acts as a Broker Agent as well, being responsible to report on the resource availability in the different PoPs.
 Along these lines, we replaced the above two entities with a new component called PoP Resource Discovery.
-The slice embedding operation over multiple Infrastructure and WAN providers is complex enough to deserve an independent study (i.e., our relevant initial work can be found at [12]).
 For the same reason, the PoP Resource Allocation and PoP Network Controller components implement the functionalities of the DC Slice Controllers and WAN Slice Controllers, respectively.
+Slice embedding over multiple Infrastructure and WAN providers is a complex enough operation to deserve an independent study [15].

-We start by discussing the prototype with the functional description of the required steps for the slice deployment and then give an overview of the deployment workflow along with basic implementation details of the involved components.
+We start by discussing the prototype with the functional description of the required steps for the slice deployment and then give an overview of the deployment workflow along with basic implementation details of the associated components.